 3.2.1 Essential Health Benefits

-Each QHP operated by Contractor under the terms of this Agreement shall provide essential health benefits in accordance with the Benefit Plan Design requirements set forth at Attachment 2, and as required under this Agreement, and applicable laws, rules and regulations, including California Health and Safety Code § 1367.005, California Insurance Code § 10112.27, California Government Code § 100503(e) and as applicable, 45 C.F.R. § 156.200(b).
+Each QHP offered by Contractor under the terms of this Agreement shall provide essential health benefits in accordance with the Benefit Plan Design requirements set forth at Attachment 2, and as required under this Agreement, and applicable laws, rules and regulations, including California Health and Safety Code § 1367.005, California Insurance Code § 10112.27, California Government Code § 100503(e) and as applicable, 45 C.F.R. § 156.200(b).

 3.2.2 Standard Benefit Designs

-During the term of this Agreement, Contractor shall offer the QHP products identified in Attachment 1 and provide the benefits and services at the cost-sharing and actuarial cost levels described in the Benefit Plan Design summarized at Attachment 2 (“Benefit Plan Designs”), and as may be amended from time to time under applicable laws, rules and regulations or as otherwise authorized under this Agreement.
+During the term of this Agreement, Contractor shall offer the QHPs identified in Attachment 1 and provide the benefits and services at the cost-sharing and actuarial cost levels described in the Benefit Plan Design summarized at Attachment 2 (“Benefit Plan Designs”), and as may be amended from time to time under applicable laws, rules and regulations or as otherwise authorized under this Agreement.

 3.2.3 Offerings Outside of the Exchange

-a) Contractor acknowledges and agrees that as required under State and Federal law QHPs and substantially similar plans offered by Contractor outside the Exchange must be offered at the same rate whether offered inside the Exchange or outside the Exchange directly from the issuer or through an agent.
+a) Contractor acknowledges and agrees that as required under State and Federal law, QHPs and substantially similar plans offered by Contractor outside the Exchange must be offered at the same rate whether offered inside the Exchange or outside the Exchange directly from the issuer or through an Agent.

 b) In the event that Contractor sells products outside the Exchange, Contractor shall fairly and affirmatively offer, market and sell all products made available to individuals and small businesses in the Exchange to individuals and small businesses seeking coverage outside the Exchange consistent with California law.